Lokah Chapter 1: Chandra: Theatrical

 Lokah was released theatrically in India on 28 August 2025.
 It was dubbed and released in Telugu, Hindi, Tamil and Kannada.
 Sithara Entertainments distributed the film in Andhra Pradesh and Telangana.
 AGS Entertainment distributed the film in Tamil Nadu, while Lighter Buddha Films distributed the film in Karnataka.
 Pen Studios acquired the distribution under Pen Marudhar Entertainment, in North India.
+Suraya Filem acquired the distribution for Malaysia.

 Home media

 The film began streaming on JioHotstar from 31 October 2025 in Malayalam and dubbed versions of Tamil, Hindi, Telugu, Kannada, Bengali and Marathi languages.

 Reception

 Box office

 Lokah Chapter 1: Chandra opened to ₹2.71 crore in Kerala and ₹6.66 crore worldwide.
-The film went on to collect ₹65 crore in its first four day weekend run worldwide.
+The film went on to collect ₹65.50 crore in its first four-day weekend run worldwide.
 Within seven days of release, the film's worldwide gross crossed ₹100 crore.
-In 9 days, the film grossed ₹145.35 crore.
-In 12 days the film had grossed ₹197.65 crore, and crossed ₹200 crore on its 13th day.
+In 9 days, the film grossed ₹145 crore.
+In 12 days the film had grossed ₹198 crore, and crossed ₹200 crore on its 13th day.
 In 19 days, the film crossed ₹250 crore at the worldwide box office.

-The film has grossed ₹300 crore globally, making it the highest grossing Malayalam film of all time, and one of the highest-grossing Indian films featuring a female lead.
+The film has grossed over ₹300 crore globally, making it the highest grossing Malayalam film of all time, highest-grossing film in Kerala of all time (until it was surpassed by Vaazha II: Biopic of a Billion Bros in April 2026), highest-grossing Malayalam film in India, second highest-grossing Malayalam film overseas, one of the highest-grossing Indian superhero films and one of the highest-grossing Indian films featuring a female lead.
+The film is also the eighth highest grossing Indian film of all time in the Gulf Countries and second highest grossing Malayalam film in the Gulf Countries.
+In Malaysia, the film opened at tenth place at Malaysian Box office.